rdelos747/FNA-Utils/readme.md

 `public readonly int spriteHeight`

-- `imageWidth` and `imageHeight` specify the dimensions of the image provided to the `GameObject`.
+_`imageWidth` and `imageHeight` specify the dimensions of the image provided to the `GameObject`.
 If the image is supplied as a spritesheet (see `setSpriteSheet()` below), `spriteWidth` and `spriteHeight` will be the dimensions of a single cell on the sheet.
-Otherwise, sprite dimensions will be the same as image dimensions.
+Otherwise, sprite dimensions will be the same as image dimensions._

+## Position vars:

+`public Vector2 position`

+`public float direction`

+`public Rectangle bounds`

+- Initialized to (0, 0), the top left of the image or sprite cell.

+`public int colisionLayer`

 `public float spriteRotation`